mdoege/PyTuroChamp/README.md

 ## PyTuroChamp

-A family of toy chess engines inspired by Alan Turing's 1948 [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp)
+A family of chess engines inspired by Alan Turing's 1948 [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp)

 **PyTuroChamp** is closest to the chess engine in Turing's paper, but adds optional piece-square tables that can be tuned with the PSTAB parameter.
 A higher parameter means more aggressive forward movement.
 With PSTAB = 0,